microPaul/The-DB-uno/README.md

 In considering the pin assignments, one factor to keep in mind is that, with the exception of PF6 (RESET), all port pins can function as GPIOs.
 So just because the assignment list doesn’t say GPIO, any and all port pins (excluding PF6) can be used for GPIO.

+## DB32 - Configuration for the 32 Pin Part

 So, as currently configured, this assignment table does the following:

 USART-0 (ALT) (PA5, PA4) appears on DBuno edge pins D0 and D1 respectively, placing a USART for the DBuno on the same pins as the original UNO.